BikLab/MARS8180-EnvDataSci-Sp2026/Week9-12-metagenomics-analysis.md

 conda install bioconda::singlem
 ```

-Now, we have to install the krona taxonomy:
+Now, we have to install the krona taxonomy.
+After you 1) request an interactivate node and 2) activate the singleM conda environment you can use the following commands to download the krona taxonomy database.

 ```
 mkdir /directory/krona